 Food and Diet

 In Liberia, rice is the staple.
 Other favorite foods include plantains, fufu, and dumboy.
 The latter are paste balls made out of various root vegetables and have the consistency of tapioca.
 The typical meal is a sauce called “soup” or “gravy” poured over rice.
 These can be thick, spicy stews of vegetables with meat and/or fish, or more of a broth with meat and vegetables.
 Meat is not trimmed the way Americans are accustomed, so there are frequently bones or cartilage.
 The variety may be beef (“cow meat”), chicken, or “bush meat” (which is usually game).
 Fish may be fresh, dried or smoked.
 If meat or fish are not available, peanuts are always a good source of protein.
 There are not a lot of vegetarians in Liberia, so most cooked dishes will have meat in them.
 Strict vegetarians and vegans will be challenged.
 Pineapples, bananas papaya, coconuts, and mangoes are grown locally.
 It can be challenging to eat a well-balanced meal during some seasons and the variety of foods may be limited.
-Most types of food are available in large grocery stores in the capitol but quite expensive: Western-style foods will be rare additions to a Volunteer’s diet.
+Most types of food are available in large grocery stores in the capitol but are quite expensive: Western-style foods will be rare additions to a Volunteer’s diet.

 Transportation is a challenge in Liberia.
 Most roads are not paved, so travel is slow, and some roads become impassible during the rainy season.
 Volunteers will most often travel around the country in shared-ride “bush taxis,” which are most often Nissan Sunny sedans packed with six passengers.
 As most of these vehicles are old and beaten by rough conditions, breakdowns are very common.
 Some Volunteers will be in sites where cars are not an option.
 In these cases, the Volunteers are authorized to ride a limited distance as a passenger on a motorcycle taxi wearing their Peace Corps-issued helmets.
 Volunteers transiting around the capital will most often use shared-ride style taxis during the day.
 If Volunteers wish to purchase a bicycle, helmets will be provided and Volunteers will be instructed on the bicycle safety policy.